 Solution:

-- Bypassing captchas and IP blocks automatically.
+- Bypassing CAPTCHAs and IP blocks.

 - Mimicking genuine user behavior to evade detection.